NiklavsM/Gizmoball/docs/preliminarydesign.md

 - Add a ball to the playing area, specifying its position

+- Move an existing ball to a different position

+- Edit the velocity and the diameter of an existing ball

+- Remove a ball from tge playing area

+- Set custom values for gravity and friction

 - Move a gizmo from one cell to another

 - Rotate a gizmo 90° clockwise